 Another tip to save money while travelling in London is to avoid taking black cabs whenever possible.
 These taxis, though iconic to London, are notoriously expensive and I know very few locals who use them frequently.
 If you need to get somewhere and public transport isn’t running (say it’s after midnight or there’s a tube strike), then use Uber.
 Uber is considerably less expensive than the traditional cabs and is fully operational in London, contrary to popular belief.

-All in, you really should have to spend more than £7/day on transport when you’re visiting London.
+All in, you really shouldn’t have to spend more than £7/day on transport when you’re visiting London.

 London Trip Cost: Food

 As one of the most international cities in the world, London has a thriving food scene and it is possible to get cuisine from nearly every single country in this one city.
 It is time to shed any preconceived notions about British food when visiting London because the restaurant and street food scene here is absolutely fantastic.
 It can, however, greatly impact your overall London trip cost.

 While London is home to some of the greatest restaurants in the world, these can come with a steep price tag.
 It is, however, entirely possible to enjoy some of the best cuisine that London has to offer while still maintaining a tight travel budget.

 The biggest piece of advice I can give you is to limit your eating out (in a restaurant, at least) to once per day.
 Stop by a supermarket and pick up some things for breakfast to make at your accommodation, or stay somewhere that offers breakfast in the room rate.